-Welcome to my journey through The 2019 AQHA Ranching Heritage Young Horse Development Program with my 2018 filly KT Alaskan Ruby!
+Welcome to Sierra’s journey through The 2019 AQHA Ranching Heritage Young Horse Development Program with her 2018 filly KT Alaskan Ruby!
+(Written in Sierra’s POV)

 In September of 2018, I applied for the Young Horse Development Program and was delighted to receive an acceptance letter in October!
 The letter said that I would receive a foal that was donated by KT Ranch!
 I couldn’t believe it!!!
 I would receive a registered Ranching Heritage bred Quarter Horse for no cost!!!!
 So on Saturday, December 2nd my whole family loaded up into our motor home and we hit the road with our horse trailer in tow, bound for KT Ranch in Connell, WA to pick up my filly!
 When we arrived at KT Ranch, I couldn’t believe my eyes at the absolutely adorable filly I was bringing home!!!
 Her name is KT Alaskan Ruby so I decided to call her Alaska!!
 I can’t thank KT Ranch enough for giving me such wonderful filly!